mattermost/docs/source/administration/important-upgrade-notes.rst

 =======================

 .. important::
    PostgreSQL ended long-term support for `version 9.4 in February 2020 <https://www.postgresql.org/support/versioning>`_.
 Mattermost is officially supporting PostgreSQL version 10 with v5.26 release as PostgreSQL 9.4 is no longer supported.
 New installs will require PostgreSQL 10+.
 Previous Mattermost versions, including our current ESR, will continue to be compatible with PostgreSQL 9.4.
-In our 6.0 release (date to be announced), we plan on fully deprecating PostgreSQL 9.4.
+We plan on fully deprecating PostgreSQL 9.4 In our v5.30 release (December 16).
 Please follow the instructions under the Upgrading Section within `the PostgreSQL documentation <https://www.postgresql.org/support/versioning/>`_.

 .. important::
    Support for server `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ (ESR) 5.19 is coming to the end of its lifecycle on October 15th, 2020.
 Upgrading to server v5.25 or later is highly recommended.